aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

     no_op = Assembly()

 For `resolve`'s use, all our assembly objects hold a `length` counting how many bytes of bytecode they'll become.
-In Tailbiter the lengths are constant, since we don't support the extended-length argument format.
+We'll take it to be constant, since we don't support the extended-length argument format.
 (Suppose there were a relative jump to an address over 65535 bytes away.
 The jump instruction would need to occupy more than the usual 3 bytes; if we'd assumed 3 bytes, this could imply cascading changes to other offsets.)

 A `Label` is just like `no_op`, except resolving to an address.